Jawad-Jahangir-Soomro/Java_Journey_03_Operators_Keywords_and_ReadingInput/README.md

 In this example, the ternary operator is used to assign the value of the variable result.
 If x is greater than 5, then result will be assigned the string "x is greater than 5".
 Otherwise, result will be assigned the string "x is less than or equal to 5".

+## Study the use of keywords in Java.

+keywords are reserved words that have predefined meanings in the programming language.
+These words cannot be used as identifiers such as variable names or method names.
+Understanding the usage of keywords is important as it allows developers to write correct and efficient code.

+Java has 57 keywords, which are Categorized as:

+- Access modifiers: public, private, protected.

+- Control flow statements: if, else, switch, case, default, while, do, for, break, continue, return.

+- Data types: byte, short, int, long, float, double, char, boolean, void.

+- Class-related keywords: class, interface, enum, extends, implements, super, this, new, instanceof.

+- Exception handling: try, catch, finally, throw, throws.

+- Modifiers: abstract, final, static, synchronized, native, transient, volatile.

+- Object-related: true, false, null.

+- Miscellaneous: assert, enum, package, import.

+These keywords have specific meanings in the Java programming language, and using them incorrectly or improperly can lead to syntax errors.

+Here are a few things to keep in mind when studying the use of keywords in Java:

+- Keywords cannot be used as variable names, method names, or class names.

+- Keywords are case sensitive and must be written in lowercase letters.

+- It is important to be familiar with the different keywords and their meanings in order to write correct and efficient code.

+For example, the "public" keyword in Java is used to specify that a class or method can be accessed from anywhere in the program.
+The "static" keyword is used to indicate that a method or variable is associated with a class rather than an instance of a class.
+Understanding the meanings and appropriate usage of these keywords is crucial for writing effective Java code.

+### Access Modifiers

+In Java, access modifiers are used to restrict the visibility or accessibility of classes, methods, and variables.
+There are four types of access modifiers in Java:

+- Public: A public class, method, or variable can be accessed from anywhere in the program.

+    Example

+    ```bash
+    public class Example {
+        public void display() {
+            System.out.println("This is a public method");
+        }
+    }
+    ```

+- Private: A private class, method, or variable can only be accessed within the same class.

+    Example

+    ```bash
+    public class Example {
+       private String name;

+        public void setName(String name) {
+            this.name = name;
+        }
+    }

+    ```

+- Protected: A protected class, method, or variable can be accessed within the same class, subclasses, and classes in the same package.

+    Example

+    ```bash
+    public class Animal {
+        protected String name;

+        protected void eat() {
+            System.out.println("The animal is eating.");
+        }
+    }

+    public class Dog extends Animal {
+        public void bark() {
+            System.out.println("The dog is barking.");
+        }
+    }

+    ```

+- Default: A class, method, or variable with no access modifier specified can only be accessed within the same package.

+    Example

+    ```bash
+    class Example {
+    int num;

+        void display() {
+            System.out.println("The number is: " + num);
+        }
+    }

+    ```

+By using access modifiers, we can control the visibility of classes, methods, and variables in our Java programs, which helps to improve code readability and maintainability.

+### Some other Keywords.